 What to expect

-- You'll often be on standby duty so you'll need to live near the airport where you are based to get there at relatively short notice.
+- You'll often be on standby duty so you'll need to live near the airport where you're based to get there at relatively short notice.

-- If you work for short-haul airlines you'll generally receive your shifts a month or two in advance.
+- If you work for a short-haul airline, you'll generally receive your shifts a month or two in advance.
 This results in a more stable work/life balance.

-- If you are a long-haul airline pilot you'll spend greater periods of time away from home, flying long distances.
+- If you're a long-haul airline pilot you'll spend greater periods of time away from home, flying long distances.
 You'll need to be able to adjust to different time zones and may regularly stay overnight at your destinations.

 - Pilots are restricted to 900 flying hours per year.
-On scheduled airlines, the workload is spread evenly throughout the year; on charter airlines, the summer months are busier than the winter months.
+On scheduled airlines the workload is spread evenly throughout the year, while on charter airlines the summer months are busier than the winter months.

 - The majority of commercial airline pilots are men, but more women are now entering the profession.

 - Most of your time is spent sitting in the cockpit of the aircraft, and the majority of cockpits are designed with comfort in mind.
-If you are a long-haul pilot, you may suffer tiredness, particularly if you are flying either eastwards or westwards through different time zones.
+If you're a long-haul pilot you may suffer tiredness, particularly if you're flying either eastwards or westwards through different time zones.
 On long-haul flights, there are often bunks on the aircraft where you can take a short nap.

-- The role requires a lot of work and dedication as you are required to pass certain tests every six months, and so must carry out the necessary study.
+- The role requires a lot of work and dedication - you're required to pass certain tests every six months, so must carry out the necessary study.
 You also have to pass a medical every year.